Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/stress/SetupAndGuide.md

    - totalNumberOfMessagesToSend (default = Infinity)

 3. Renew message locks for a duration
-   `ts-node scenarioRenewMessageLock.ts` (runs with defaults) `ts-node scenarioRenewMessageLock.ts --delayBetweenReceivesInMs=200 --totalNumberOfMessagesToSend=5000` (With flags)
+   `ts-node src/scenarioRenewMessageLock.ts` (runs with defaults) `ts-node src/scenarioRenewMessageLock.ts --delayBetweenReceivesInMs=200 --totalNumberOfMessagesToSend=5000` (With flags)
    Flags that can be set

    - testDurationInMs (default = 3600000) // 1hr